 Work with Students

-I advise Ph.D., M.A., and B.A. students across Comparative Literature, Middle East and North African Studies, as well as African Studies.
+I advise Ph.D., M.A., and B.A. students across Comparative Literature, Middle East and North African Studies, African Studies, and French and Francophone Studies.

 - The Literary Qurʾan: Narrative Ethics in the Maghreb.
 New York: Fordham University Press, 2019.